|

 the complete story ‘Band of Brothers’, by Stephen E. Ambrose, page 78 to 86.

-Through Wilco Gaal I received in 2008 a picture of the remnants of the guns that were destroyed by the 506th.
+Through Wilco Gaal I received in 2008 a picture if the remnants of the guns that were destroyed by the 506th.

-The pieces of the guns are to be found in the courtyard of Brécourt Manor.
+The pieces of the cannons are to be found in the courtyard of Brécourt Manor.

-Doesn't belong these artefacts in a museum before they are lost?
+Doesn't belong they's artefacts in a museum before they are lost?

 (foto; Wilco Gaal)

-An action similar to the one of Brécour, was at the southwest of Ste-Marie-du-Mont.
-This action
+A similar action was fought at the southwest of Ste-Marie-du-Mont.
+This action would

-became known as taking of Battery Holdy.
-In the early hours of June 6th, Captain Knut Raudstein and
+become known as the elimination of Battery Holdy.
+In the early hours of June 6, Captain Knut

-The paratroopers split into two groups and surrounded the German battery.
-The battle that
+The para’s split into two groups to surround the german stronghold.
+The battle was chaotic and the Germans

-into enormous explosion.
-It was the final signal for the last Germans that were standing to surrender.
+ammunition pile, which exploded with an enormous bang.
+This was the signal for the last Germans to surrender

 Another action was the attack and capture of Carentan.
 The 502nd Parachute